kids encyclopedia robot

 Steyn was re-called for South Africa for the 2017 series against France due to the injuries of Pat Lambie and Handre Pollard, after a 3-year absence from international rugby.

-In 2019, Steyn was again called up as part of the South African team to play in the 2019 Rugby World Cup in Japan and became one of the 21 players to have won the trophy on both occasions, and only the second South African to do so.
+In 2019, Steyn was again called up as part of the South African team to play in the 2019 Rugby World Cup in Japan and became one of the 21 players to have won the trophy on two occasions, and only the second South African to do so.

 Honours